 I do a mix of both:

-- I enter in tasks I want to get done in an app (currently using Do Now, but have also enjoyed using Do it Tomorrow).
-I put in tasks that I want to get done soon and move them between Planned and Unplanned lists.
+- I enter in tasks I want to get done in an app (currently using Do It Now, but have also enjoyed using Do it Tomorrow).
+I put in tasks that I want to get done soon and ones I want to do daily.

 These are just some of the things you can do to start each day in the right way.
 Mindset is the number one factor in reaching success in anything you do.
 When you get your head thinking in the right way first thing in the morning, you’ll find that you have a great source of good things going through your head in a day that doubt, fears, insecurities, or bad habits seem to have a harder time breaking through.